pixlsus/website/src/blog/posts/2016-11-14 Joao dt Presets/index.md

 layout: blog-posts.hbt
 ---

-Photographer [João Almeida][joao] has created a wonderful set of film emulation presets for [darktable][] that he uses in his own workflow for personal and commisioned work.
+I realize that I'm a little late to this, but photographer [João Almeida][joao] has created a wonderful set of film emulation presets for [darktable][] that he uses in his own workflow for personal and commisioned work.
 Even more wonderful is that he has graciously [released them for everyone to use][joao-emu].

 <!-- more -->